dianavile/RgSocDVTeam/BLOGPOSTS MEDIUM/1Let´s Get Started.md

 - We realized we both had a different learning style.
 While @V moves quickly forward, Diana needed more time to stick with the basics.

 #### Pair programming
 We decided to let our coaches be the bridge between our tight schedules and different learning styles.
-While, Violeta´s attended her [first tech conference](https://twitter.com/artnerdnet/status/1015883042462818305), Diana tried to stick with the basics learning Git, Version Control and Github (see here learnings below).
+While, Violeta´s attended her [first tech conference](https://twitter.com/artnerdnet/status/1015883042462818305), Diana sticked with the basics learning [Git, Version Control and Github](https://github.com/dianavile/RgSocDVTeam/blob/master/General%20Workflow%20Git%2C%20Version%20Control%20and%20Github.md).
 While Diana is still catching up with Violeta´s speed, luckily we could communicate openly about it.
-Pair programming, especially almost fully remote, is hard, but even then still you can [Enjoy working even Friday night](https://twitter.com/artnerdnet/status/1017905655422881793).
+Pair programming, especially almost fully remote, is hard, but even then still you can [enjoy working even Friday night](https://twitter.com/artnerdnet/status/1017905655422881793).

 ### Lessons Learned
 - PREPARATION IS KEY